zoyamasood/mongodb-practice/README.md

 ## Integrating with `python3`

 Try installing the `pymongo` library!
+The same operations will work in Python.